Rule configuration

 Stop Transfer

 Completely prevents the transaction from being transferred to its destination.
+This action takes no value.

 Use case: Filtering out internal transfers or specific types of automated transactions you don't wish to track.